-The Mini does not fit ALL types of bikes.
-Work out if the Mini will fit on your bike.
+Front mount seats do not fit ALL types of bikes.
+Work out if a front seat will fit on your bike.

 The Thule & Yepp Minis are a front mount kids bike seat (meaning your child and the bike seat are between you and the handlebars).
 A front bike seat is attached and mounted to your bike at the handlebar stem by one of 2 adaptors (mounting brackets).

-For details and video… How to Attach A Mini
+For details and video… How to Attach A Front Mount Kids Seat

-- Standard Adaptor (mounting bracket) sold with every Mini – Thule or Yepp
+- Standard Adaptor (mounting bracket) sold with every Front Seat – Thule or Yepp

-- A-Head Adaptor (mounting bracket) sold as part of the Yepp Mini/A-Head Combo
+- A-Head Adaptor (mounting bracket) sold with the Front Seat for Mountain Bikes

 To work out which adaptor will work on your bike you need to understanding the SPACE that is available or can be made available on the handlebar stem of your bike

-You also need to work out if you have room for the Mini and still be able to safely ride by understanding the SPACE between you & the handlebars
+You also need to work out if you have room for a front seat and still be able to safely ride by understanding the SPACE between you & the handlebars

 Please work through both 1 & 2 to understand if a Front Bike Seat is the right solution for your family… OR choose to